DeivaTeam/ReactJS-Styled-Form-Components/README.md

 4. Reducing the risk of specificity clash?
 Everyone might have encounter the specificity clash problem before.
 For example, you just wanted to add a margin to a specific paragraph, but it unintentionally impacts the other paragraphs.
 You can easily solve this problem by applying a CSS class only once.
 Styled-Components is actually doing this for us.
 It automatically generates a unique class name and pass it to our component.

+5. Styled-components enable writing of CSS in JavaScript using tagged template literals.
+It removes the mapping between components and styles — component is made into a low-level styling construct, e.g.

  ## ./src/util/Form.js
 <!-- prettier-ignore -->
 ```JSX